hyPiRion/pirlib/README.md

 # pirlib

 A Leiningen template for hyPiRion's preferred default settings.
+This project is very stable, and changes shouldn't modify the library setup too much.
+Whenever a new project is made with this template, it will use the latest release, which has the features mentioned in this README.

 ## Usage